 Andrew Hudson injects himself with heroin next to an angel statue in the Skid Row area of downtown Los Angeles.
 "It's miserable quitting or trying - trying anything," said Hudson.
 Skid Row is home to thousands of chronically homeless people on the edge of the downtown.
 No one shares the same story of how they ended up in the center of poverty and despair.
 The streets are ruled by drugs day and night.
 Help exists, but too many turn to drugs to cope with their problems.

-A homeless drug addict, who goes by Barbie, smokes crystal meth in his tent in downtown Los Angeles.
-The latest nationwide homeless count shows that 4 of every ten people living on the street have a severe mental illness or have a serious drug addiction.
+A homeless drug addict, who said his name is Barbie, smokes crystal meth in his tent in downtown Los Angeles.
+The latest nationwide homeless count shows that 4 of every 10 people living on the street are severely mentally ill or have a serious drug addiction.

 Forensic assistant Laurentiu Bigu left, and investigator Ryan Parraz from the Los Angeles County coroner's office covers the body of a homeless man found dead on a sidewalk in Los Angeles.
 The 60-year-old man died from the effects of methamphetamine, according to his autopsy report.
 Nearly 2,000 homeless people died in the city from April 2020 to March 2021, a 56% increase from the previous year, according to a report released by the Los Angeles County Department of Public Health.
 Overdose was the leading cause of death, killing more than 700.